ibm-cloud-docs/account/index.md

 ### What's available?

-You might be wondering what's offered in a Lite account.
-Check out the following list of key features:
+Check out the following list of key features that are available in a Lite account:

    * The account is free - no credit card required.
    * The account never expires.